GFDRR/CCDR-tools/docs/climate-indices.md

 # Climate indices

 The climate component offers an overview of climate indices related to hydro-meteorological hazards based on the most updated information (CMIP6).
-The challenge is to offer a tool that convey the complexity of climate models into statistics that are easily interpretable by non-climate experts.
+The challenge is to offer a tool that convey the complexity of climate models into statistics that are easily interpretable by non-climate experts, providign a well-rounded perspective for both space and time dimension.
 This is reflected on the technical side, by the challenge to reduce huge datasets into manageable pieces.

 The climate component provides aggregated statistics at boundary level (country or subnational level) for a selection of: